stfc/PSyclone/doc/user_guide/psyir.rst

         psyir_tmp=0.0
     end subroutine

-Could be modified by PSyIR statements:
+could be modified by the following PSyIR statements:

 .. code-block:: python

     symbol = symbol_table.lookup("psyir_tmp")
     symbol_table.rename_symbol(tmp_symbol, "new_variable")

-To obtain the representation for:
+which would result in the following Fortran output code:

 .. code-block:: fortran